-We are thrilled that you and your company are participating in our Corporate Work Study Program (CWSP).
-The union of work and education adds up to a unique opportunity for students and the Denver metro business community.
+We are so excited to have you and your company on board for our Corporate Work Study Program (CWSP).
+Combining work and education presents a wonderful opportunity for students and the Denver metro business community alike.

-For your company, we see this as an invaluable opportunity for you to receive an economical and effective hiring alternative for your entry-level positions.
-This allows you to not only build a stronger organization but also build a stronger workforce in the Denver community.
+For your company, this is a chance to access a cost-effective and efficient hiring solution for your entry-level positions.
+It not only strengthens your organization but also contributes to the development of a robust workforce in the Denver community.